JetBrains/kotlinconf-app/README.md

 ### Server

-KotlinConf App is connecting to the server running in the cloud to get information about sessions, speakers, favourites and votes.
+KotlinConf App is connecting to the server running in the cloud to get information about sessions, speakers, favorites and votes.
 It is developed using [Ktor](https://ktor.io), an asynchronous Kotlin web framework.

 The server polls [Sessionize](https://sessionize.com) service, which is used for planning the conference.
 Once in a while, it connects to APIs to get the latest information about sessions, speakers, and timeline.
 It then augments and republishes this information for clients to consume.
-It also provides a couple of extra APIs to save your favourites and accumulate votes.
+It also provides a couple of extra APIs to save your favorites and accumulate votes.

 ### Android Application